Your current browser seems to be outdated. This means that some features of the website are not available. Please update your browser.

 Course content

-Participants will first be confronted with the ways in which Netherlandish art testifies to the increased interconnectivity of the Early Modern world.
-The Low Countries were an essential node during “First Globalization”: Antwerp and Amsterdam became global capitals while the ‘world’s first multinational’, the Dutch East India Company, heralded the age of classical capitalism.
-Fortuitous factors, including successful mercantile logistics, the geographical reach of the Jesuit mission, and the thriving publishing and translation industry made the area a crucible of cultural exchange.
-Everyday lives changed as foreign luxuries, and local copies, became widely available.
-Eventually, Dutch imitations of Chinese porcelain found their way to colonists in Surinam.
-These new luxuries tend to disguise that they were only made possible through slavery and forced labor in the East and West Indies.
+Course participants will first be confronted with the ways in which Netherlandish art testifies to the increased interconnectivity of the Early Modern world.
+The Low Countries were an essential node during “First Globalization”: Antwerp and Amsterdam became global capitals while the ‘world’s first multinational’, the Dutch East India Company, heralded the age of classical capitalism, which involved brutal acts of resource extraction and enforced labour.
+In the metropolis, everyday lives changed as foreign luxuries, and local copies, became widely available, whereas the colonial constellation that made them possible remained largely invisible.

 In the second half of the course the time line will be extended to the global art world of the 20th-21st centuries and contemporary approaches of global, transcultural, and postcolonial art history.
 Themes that will play a role are, amongst others, global versus local; the agency of material culture; Orientalism and the exotic; cultural appropriation and hybridity; and cross-mediality.